xiaqian1999/Food-Delivery/README.md

    import { ToastContainer, toast } from 'react-toastify';
    import 'react-toastify/dist/ReactToastify.css';

--
+- How to setup with router and controller initially

-1. Create userController
+1. Create userController.js
+   a.
+First create the functionality by url (ex: addItem, removeItem, getItem)
+   b.
+Import the Models
+   c.
+Export the above 3 functions
-2. Create userRoute
+2. Create userRoute.js
+   a.
+Import the functions from the controller
+   b.
+Initialize with const xxxRouter = express.Router();
+   c.
+Then xxxRouter.get() or xxxRouter.post()
-3. userModel
+3. Create userModel.js
+4. Inside the server.js
+   a.
+Add on app.use("/api/xxx", xxxRouter)

 ## Question need for reasearch